travelnxt/appacitive-docs/index.md

 ```

 ### Retrieve an existing article
-The appacitive platform supports retrieving single or multiple articles.
+The Appacitive platform supports retrieving single or multiple articles.
 All article retrievals on the platform
-are done purely on the based of the article id and type.
+are done purely on the basis of the article id and type.
 You can also fine tune the exact list of fields that
 you want to be returned.
 This will allow for fine tuning the size of the message incase you are on a
 low bandwidth connection.